swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 is automatically deleted when the computer shuts down.

 Now `all_data_backup` has been created as a copy of `all_data`.
-We can move files around using the command `mv`.
+We can move files and directories around using the command `mv`.
 Enter this command:

     mv all_data_backup /tmp/<username>

 This moves `all_data_backup` into the directory `/tmp`.

-The `mv` command is also how you rename files.
+The `mv` command is also how you rename files and diretories.
 Since this file is so important, let's rename it:

     mv all_data all_data_IMPORTANT